TZstatsADS/Fall2018-Project2-sec1proj2_grp2/README.md

   + The layers of map have also been adjusted to make the interaction more clearly and logically.

 + **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.
 The contribution for every team member is following:
-	+ Yingqiao Zhang: made the trip direction heatmap,add layers to the dynamic map and made statistical analysis tabpanel, presenter.
+	+ Yingqiao Zhang: Write heatmap function and Scatter plot in tab "Statistical Analysis"; Adjust Layers in tab "Dynamic Map"; Presenter
-	+ Hongru Liu: Combine all parts of global.R, server.R, as well as ui.R; Rrwrite the ui.R.
+	+ Hongru Liu: Arrange code including files "global.r", "server.r" and "ui.r"; Adjust UI
-	+ Liu Han: mainly made the dynamic map, finding the highest probability of dropoff and pickoff in a circle and making heaymap.
+	+ Liu Han: Write heatmap function in tab "Localized Map".
 	+ Hengyang Lin:
 	+ Bailey Pierson:

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.